jlooper/thinglearn/README.md

 # thinglearn
-Learn about the Internet of Things with ThingLearn
+Learn about the Internet of Things with ThingLearn, a curriculum of projects